-• A lot of people think that 1985 may be the year of the budget freeze, and there is a lot of interest in Congress in the possibility of an across-the-board freeze on spending for a year or two, until we get our fiscal house in order.
+• A lot of people think that 1985 may be the year of the budget freeze, and there is a lot of interest in Congress and in the White House in the possibility of some type of freeze on spending for a year or two, until we get our fiscal house in order.
 For example, a 1-year spending freeze, allowing for 5% real growth in defense, could save \$150 billion over 3 years.
 That would be a major step toward establishing a clear downward trend in the size of the deficit.